gnzsnz/gonzalosaenz.com/content/git basic workflow.md

 git push gonzalosaenz.com
 ```

-In the local repository you can query your remore repository with:
+In the local repository you can query your remote repository with:

 ```shell
 git remote -v